 The consular officer will place all your immigration documents into an envelope and seal it.
 DO NOT OPEN THIS ENVELOPE.
 The U.S. Customs & Border Patrol officer will open the envelope when you arrive in the U.S.

-Residents of countries that have visa waiver agreements with the U.S. are required to obtain F-1 student visas in order to study in the U.S. and attend UI&U. Visa waiver countries include: Andorra, Australia, Austria, Belgium, Brunei, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, the Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, and the United Kingdom.
+Residents of countries that have visa waiver agreements with the U.S. are required to obtain F-1 student visas in order to study in the U.S. and attend UI&U. Visa waiver countries include: Andorra, Australia, Austria, Belgium, Brunei, Chile, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, and United Kingdom.

 These questions are designed to provide guidance on the most commonly asked questions submitted by students in the process of obtaining a Form I-20.

 No. Strict regulations govern the issuance of I-20 forms for distance and low-residency degree programs.
 Your I-20 can be issued only for those periods during which you will be required to be physically present in the U.S. F-1 students enrolled in a doctoral program at UI&U will be out of the country for more than five (5) months.
 Therefore, each time you need to attend a residency at UI&U, you will need to be issued a new I-20 form and pay a $200 SEVIS fee.
 (See SEVIS Fee Information for Students.)
 You will also need to apply for and receive a new F-1 visa for each residency.

 Yes.
 You will receive periodic updates on the status of your I-20 via e-mail.
 Upon admission to UI&U, you will receive an e-mail from us indicating what documents, if any, are missing.
 Each time additional documents are received, you will receive an update on the status of your I-20.
 When your I-20 is issued, you will receive an e-mail indicating that your I-20 has been mailed and the address to which it was mailed.
 You can also request an update on the status of your I-20 by sending an e-mail to email@example.com.